Theodore Andrea Cook: Activity as writer and publisher

 Theodore Cook's legacy from his artist mother was an early introduction to the world of paintings, sculpture and architecture.
-This inspired him to travel particularly in Europe and to publish authoritarian works on Old Provence, 25 Great Houses of France, Leonardo da Vinci, and sculpture, among many others, some of which were illustrated by his mother.
+This inspired him to travel particularly in Europe and to publish authoritative works on Old Provence, 25 Great Houses of France, Leonardo da Vinci, and sculpture, among many others, some of which were illustrated by his mother.

 This led Cook into journalism.
 He was for some years editor of the St. James Gazette, the paper edited "for gentlemen by gentlemen".
 As a freelance he wrote for the old Standard and contributed to the Daily Telegraph articles on rowing by "An Old Blue".

 In 1910, he became editor of The Field, the County Gentleman's Newspaper, a position he still held at the time of his death in 1928.

 His knighthood in 1916 was, in his opinion, a recognition of the work for the war effort by his magazine rather than of his own individual contribution.
 He died of a heart attack on 16 September 1928, aged 61.